christopherhammerly/academic-kickstart/content/talk/NYU-Brown-Bag-2020/index.md

   region:
   postcode:
   country:
-summary: "In this talk, I argue for a new level of representation to replace scales and feature geometries, which captures a wider empirical range and has conceptual benefits."
+summary: "In this talk, I argue for a new level of representation, _primitives_,  which replace scales and feature geometries in capturing person-based prominence effects in agreement.
+I argue this new theory has both a conceptual and empirical edge over previous accounts."
 abstract:

 # Talk start and end times.